fiebach/SPIDER/README.md

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
 2. Optional: Restart your pc after the installation
 3. Download the [docker-compose.yml from the docker folder](./docker/docker-compose.yml) of this repository.
 Important: Do not use the wrong docker-compose file!
-4. Open the Terminal in the folder where you placed the docker-compose.yml and run the following command:
+4. Open the terminal in the folder where you placed the docker-compose.yml and run the following command:
 ```
 docker-compose up
 ```